Lena (Lee) Vermeille Lide Noland, 89, stepped into eternity to spend Christmas with our Savior on December 25, 2019.

 Lee was a member of First Baptist Church Gulf Breeze, FL, for 60 years where she served as a Sunday School Director for many years as well as serving on multiple committees and singing in the choir.
 Fiercely dedicated to her church family, she was among them for Christmas Eve service the night before she passed.

 The Noland family would like to express our gratitude and appreciation to the staff of The Beehive for taking such exceptional care of “Lena,” especially since Bob’s death in July, 2019.

 The family is also grateful to the members of First Baptist Church Gulf Breeze who have stayed in touch and visited Lee.

 Visitation for Lee will be held at 10:00 a.m. at Rose Lawn Funeral Home until the funeral service at 11:00 a.m. with Pastor Jeff Spooneybarger officiating.
 The family suggests placing donations to the missions fund of First Baptist Church Gulf Breeze.
 The church requests that “In memory of Lee Noland” be noted on all donations.

-To send flowers to Lena ( Lee ) Vermeille (Lide) Noland's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lena ( Lee ) Vermeille (Lide) Noland, please visit our floral store.